ppeat/CycloneDevTeam/README.md

   - [Latest Download](https://unity3d.com/get-unity/download)
   - [Previous Versions](https://unity3d.com/get-unity/download/archive)
 - The unzipped file contains the assets and project files
-- Either the Windows or MacOS can be added directly into the Unity Hub and run
+- Either the Windows or MacOS varient of the project can be added directly into the Unity Hub and ran
 #### APK Files
-- Several pre-release betas as well as the final build are avaiable as an .APK in the second branch
+- Several pre-release betas as well as the final build are avaiable as an .APK
-- If you have already enable Developer Options on your Android device (Or Virtual Machine), the file can be directly run through the .APK
+- If you have already enable Developer Options on your Android device (Or Virtual Machine), the file can be directly run through the .APK file

-## Download
-**Voyager** is available on the Google Play Store

 ## Cyclone Dev.
 Team Staff
 - **Alan Dautov** - Technical Lead